thammegowda/tika-ner-corenlp/README.md

 This project supplies necessary resources to Apache Tika's `NamedEntityParser` and demonstrates how to activate the NER implementation based on Stanford CoreNLP's CRF classifiers.

+The usage of this addon has been documented at http://wiki.apache.org/tika/TikaAndNER#Using_Stanford_CoreNLP_NER

 # Requirements

 + newer maven - tested on maven 3.3